 Our Congregational Nurse (Donna Rutherford, RN) provides a healing ministry that helps support and fulfill the physical, emotional, and spiritual needs of our congregation.
 She is a volunteer on staff, our nurse minister.

-Please check the Congregational Health Ministry Bulletin board located in the hallway for timely health information articles that might be of help to you and your family.
+The new articles are up on the Health Ministry bulletin board in the hallway.
+Stop by and see what might be of benefit to you and your family.

 – a health and wellness educator